Fox Point Update: March 2022 Edition

-As always, we welcome attendees at our monthly Zoom board meetings (the next one is Monday, March 15 @ 7 pm).
-And we welcome ideas, suggestions, and feedback as we all have a vested interest in this community we call home.
+As always, we welcome attendees at our monthly Zoom Board Meetings.
+The next one is Monday, March 14, 2021, at 7 PM, which is pulled up a week earlier to avoid the week of Spring Break with Barrington 220 schools.
+We welcome ideas, suggestions, and feedback, as we all have a vested interest in this community we call home.

-Our 2021 Annual Assessment of $1075 is due no later than March 31, 2021.
+It’s that time of the year again.
+Our 2022 Annual Assessment of $1,175 is due no later than March 31, 2022.
 Every owner of record should have received an invoice from our accountant, Picker & Co, during the last week of February.
 If you have not received an invoice, it is your responsibility to contact Picker to request an emailed copy.
-Requests can be directed to Laura at 847-541-4000.
+Requests can be directed to Linda at 847-541-4000.

 Your check should be mailed to: